emilycardwell/datascience-overview/data-science-overview/deep-learning/deep-NLPs.md

 def get_mock_up_data():
-    sentence_1 = 'Deep learning is super easy' sentence_2 = 'Deep learning was super bad and too long' sentence_3 = 'This is the best lecture of the camp!'
+    sentence_1 = 'Deep learning is super easy' sentence_2 = 'Deep learning was super bad and too long' sentence_3 = 'This is the best lecture of them all!'

     X = [sentence_1, sentence_2, sentence_3]
     y = np.array([1., 0., 0.])